 Next: Trump spoke too soon about this company’s moves after the tax cuts passed.

-“AT&T plans to increase U.S. capital spending $1 billion and provide $1,000 special bonus to more than 200,000 U.S. employees, and that’s because of what we did,” Trump told the nation on December 20.
+“AT&T plans to increase U.S. capital spending $1 billion and provide $1,000 special bonus to more than 200,000 U.S. employees, and that’s because of what we did,” Trump told the nation in December 2017.

 That same night, hundreds of AT&T employees in Missouri learned they were being fired just in time for Christmas.
-Trump did not follow up with a statement on that development, but the local union president did.
+Trump did not comment on that development, but the local union president did.

-“How can you lay people off and then give them $1,000 and say that there’s going to be more jobs available?
-I wish someone could tell me how that’s possible,” said Joseph Blanco of the Communication Workers of America Union.
+“How can you lay people off and then give them $1,000 and say that there’s going to be more jobs available?” asked Joseph Blanco of the Communication Workers of America Union.

-AT&T continued announcing layoffs into the new year.
-At last count, some 4,000 people were expected to lose their jobs.
+AT&T continued announcing layoffs into the new year, with at least 4,000 people expected to lose their jobs.

 Next: This $42 billion company announced it will lay off at least 5,000 U.S. employees while closing 10 plants.

-Kimberly-Clark, the $42 billion company behind Huggies diapers and Kleenex tissues, said it would shut down 10 factories and lay off up between 5,000 and 5,500 workers in 2018, the Washington Post reported on January 23.
+Kimberly-Clark, the $42 billion company behind Huggies diapers and Kleenex tissues, said it would shut down 10 factories and lay off between 5,000 and 5,500 workers in 2018.
 The Dallas-based company spoke in terms of global strategy about the move, which affects 13% of its employees.

-“We anticipate ongoing annual cash flow benefits from tax reform,” CFO Maria Henry said in a conference call.
-Henry added that Kimberly-Clark now had the “flexibility to continue to allocate significant capital to shareholders” during its “restructuring program.”
+“We anticipate ongoing annual cash flow benefits from tax reform,” CFO Maria Henry said.
+Henry added that Kimberly-Clark could now “allocate significant capital to shareholders” during its restructuring program.

-So shareholders will get more money while thousands of workers get pink slips.
+So shareholders will see more money while workers get pink slips.
 These jobs won’t come back, and businesses near the shuttered factories will also feel the impact.

 Next: One of America’s most hated corporations dropped hundreds of employees before Christmas.

-Comcast said the $1,000 bonus it splashed across the news would serve as severance for the laid-off employees.
-However, we learned the real benefits of tax reform in the final week of January.
+Instead of a bonus, Comcast said the $1,000 it mentioned in press releases would serve as severance for laid-off employees.
+However, we learned its real goal with tax reform funds in January 2018.

-Comcast raised stockholder dividend payouts 21% and said it will do $5 billion in stock buybacks in 2018.
-Compared to the $171 million it spent on employee bonuses, the cable giant spent 30 times as much on shareholders.
+Comcast raised stockholder dividend payouts 21% and announced $5 billion in stock buybacks.
+Compared to the $171 million it spent on employee bonuses, the cable giant spent 30 times the amount on shareholders.